aspnetzero/documents/doc/Development-Guide-Core.md

 ### Public Web Site

-ASP.NET Zero contains a seperated application that can be a starting point for your public web site or a landing page for your application.
+ASP.NET Zero contains a separated application that can be a starting point for your public web site or a landing page for your application.
 Set **Web.Public** as **Startup Project** and run the application: